canonical/cloud-init/doc/rtd/reference/datasources/wsl.rst

    using them.
 Users of other distros may find it surprising that cloud-init doesn't run automatically by default.
-At the time of this writing, only systemd distros are supported by the WSL datasource, although there is nothing hard coded in the implementation code that requires it, so non-systemd distros may find ways to run cloud-init and make it just work.
+At the time of this writing, only systemd distros are supported by the WSL datasource, although there is nothing hard-coded in the implementation code that requires it, so non-systemd distros may find ways to run cloud-init and make it just work.

 Notice that requirements 1 and 2 are met by default, i.e. WSL grants those